Taluu/Behapi/README.md

 compatible with behat's auto-wiring feature.

 In order to enable the Json assertions, you need to use the `Behapi\Context\Json` context.
-If you want to add some other json assertions, extend the `Behapi\Json\Context` class.
 Note that if you use the json context, you should have used the client provided by the client builder used in the `Behapi\Http\RequestContext` context.

 If you need to play with the request being built, or the response created when